A Rough Divergence Theorem: Functions of bounded fluctuation

-If a divergence theorem of the form \eqref{eq:divthm} is to hold, then the set $U$ necessarily has finite anexometer.
+is to hold, then the set $U$ necessarily has finite anexometer.
 The same condition suffices by \Cref{lem:muf} below.
-More generally, \Cref{lem:muf} tells us that a function of bounded fluctuation not only has a distributional Radon measure derivative, but also enjoys a well-defined boundary behavior encoded in a generalized derivative possessing a unique additive decomposition such that the boundary behavior is isolated in a single addend of the derivative.
+More generally, \Cref{lem:muf} tells us that a function of bounded fluctuation not only has a distributional Radon measure derivative, but also enjoys a well-defined boundary behavior encoded in a generalized derivative possessing a unique additive decomposition where the boundary behavior is isolated in a single addend of the derivative.
 This is analogous to the classical integration by parts formula

 for a smooth domain $U$ and smooth functions $f \colon \R \to \R$, $g \colon \R^m \to \R^m$ if we regard the trace $f \, \mathrm{d} \HH^{m - 1} \resmes \p U$ as pertinent to the derivative.